thegetty/quire-docs/CONTRIBUTING.md

 If you are working on a previously posted issue, please comment on that issue and let us know you are working on it.
 That prevents duplicating efforts or having your changes rejected because someone else is working on it.

+> If this is your first time contributing and you don't know where to start, check the [issue tracker](https://github.com/thegetty/quire-docs/issues) for posts that include the “good first issues” label.
+These are small and approachable edits we could use your help with!

 #### Post a New Issue

 Post a new issue that you found and would like to tackle.
 You can also post a new issue and leave it for someoen else to take on.

+> To post a new issue, click [new issue](https://github.com/thegetty/quire-docs/issues/new/choose), follow the prompts in the "Website & Documentation Suggestion" form, and submit!

 ### 2. Start Work on Your Contribution

-Now that you've identified your contribution, your next step will be to use GitHub and a text editor (such as Atom) to make the desired changes.
+Now that you've identified your contribution, your next step will be to use GitHub and a text editor to make the desired changes.
 We use GitHub to manage all our work on Quire.
 If you are new to GitHub, we recommend creating a [new GitHub account](https://github.com/join) and downloading [GitHub Desktop](https://desktop.github.com/).
 Instructions follow.

 **Fork & Clone Your Quire Project from Github**
 1. Go to the [quire-docs repository](https://github.com/thegetty/quire-docs) on GitHub.com.